 This course will teach students the installation and configuration of servers and applications in a Microsoft Server environment.
-Students will be introduced to topics in the following areas: server roles and features, hyper-v, network services, active directory (AD), and
+Students will be introduced to topics in the following areas: server roles and features, hyper-v, network services, active directory (AD), and group policies.

-CIS 1410 TBA (3:2:3) ADMINISTERING WINDOWS SERVERS
+CIS 1410 Administering Windows Servers Semester Taught (3:2:3) General Ed Requirement: N/A

 This course teaches students how to administer Windows Server systems.
 It is part of a series of courses that provides the skills and knowledge necessary to implement a core Windows Server Infrastructure in an existing enterprise environment.
-This course primarily covers the administration tasks necessary to maintain a Windows Server infrastructure such as Implementing Server Images, User and Group management with Activity Directory Domain Services (AD DS) and Group Policy, Remote Access and Network Policies, Data Security,
+This course primarily covers the administration tasks necessary to maintain a Windows Server infrastructure such as Implementing Server Images, User and Group management with Activity Directory Domain Services (AD DS) and Group Policy, Remote Access and Network Policies, Data Security, Monitoring and Update Management.